How To Fill Out Your AACOMAS Application

 Highlight your Experience

-As discussed above, the admissions committee is always looking for candidates who can prove that they possess the essential skills and qualities required to be an influential doctor.
-Knowing the information, theoretically, is not enough.
-You should highlight all your experiences so that schools know that you have practical knowledge as well.
+As discussed above, the admissions committee is always looking for candidates who can prove they possess the essential skills and qualities required to be an influential DO.

 Perfect your Personal Statement